elements-storage/ZXPInstaller/README.md

 The idea is to keep it basic.
 One window with a drag and drop zone and a status message.
 Dropping a ZXP file will install it.
 Nothing more nothing less.

 # How this works
 The installer uses Electron (http://electron.atom.io) to create an cross platform HTML/node.js app.
-The app will spawn a child process for the Adobe Extension Manager Command line utility to install the ZXP distributed with the app.
+The app will spawn a child process for the Adobe Extension Manager Command line utility to install the ZXP.

 # Help needed
 Help is needed.
 If you working on a Windows platform it would be nice if you could take the Windows side of the development.
 If you are a designer it would be nice if you could offer a general and clean design and a nice icon for the app.
 Help in the HTML/CSS side would also appreciated.